 - 1. This Official Plan intends for cultural heritage resources to be identified, conserved, and promoted in situ wherever practical. - 2.
-The Township shall consult with First Nations and Métis communities and have regard to their interests in the conservation of cultural heritage resources and archaeological resources. - 3.
-No development or site alteration shall occur on a site that contains a significant cultural heritage resource unless Council is satisfied that the resource will be appropriately conserved. - 4.
-No development or site alteration shall occur on a site adjacent to a site that contains a significant cultural heritage resource unless Council is satisfied that the resource will be appropriately conserved or that the proposed development or site alteration will have no negative impacts on such resources. - 5.
-Where proposed development could affect a building or structure with potential cultural heritage value or interest, the Township may require that the proponent provide a Heritage Assessment identifying all heritage attributes of that building or structure as a part of a complete application. - 6.
-New development will be encouraged to integrate and promote significant cultural heritage resources to the fullest practical extent.
+The Township shall consult with First Nations and Métis communities as early as possible and have regard to their interests in the conservation of cultural heritage resources and archaeological resources. - 3.
+No development or site alteration shall occur on a site that contains a significant cultural heritage resource unless Council or its delegate, as the case may be, is satisfied that the resource will be appropriately conserved. - 4.
+No development or site alteration shall occur on a site adjacent to a site that contains a significant cultural heritage resource unless Council or its delegate, as the case may be, is satisfied that the resource will be appropriately conserved or that the proposed development or site alteration will have no negative impacts on such resources. - 5.
+Where proposed development could affect a building or structure with potential cultural heritage value or interest, the Township may require that the proponent provide a Heritage

-- 7. Development or site alteration on municipally owned properties and projects undertaken by a public authority shall have regard to the protection and conservation of significant cultural heritage resources in accordance with the policies of this Official Plan. - 8.
-Any works undertaken for the preservation, rehabilitation, or restoration of a cultural heritage resource should proceed according to the Standards and Guidelines for the Conservation of Historic Places issued by Parks Canada. - 9.
-Council will work with community partners to support initiatives that promote the appreciation and conservation of cultural heritage features and resources. - 10.
+- Assessment identifying all heritage attributes of that building or structure as a part of a complete application. - 6.
+New development will be encouraged to integrate and promote significant cultural heritage resources to the fullest practical extent. - 7.
+Development or site alteration on municipally owned properties shall have regard to the protection and conservation of significant cultural heritage resources (as that term is defined in the PPS 2024) in accordance with the policies of this Official Plan. - 8.
+Any works undertaken for the preservation, rehabilitation, or restoration of a cultural heritage resource should proceed according to the Standards and Guidelines for the Conservation of Historic Places issued by Parks Canada. - The Township will work with community partners to support initiatives that promote the appreciation and conservation of cultural heritage features and resources. - 10.
 Council may pass a by-law under Section 39 of the Ontario Heritage Act or under Section 107 of the Municipal Act, 2001 to establish grants or loans in support of heritage conservation initiatives as a matter of municipal interest. - 11.
-Council will encourage the adaptive re-use of properties with cultural heritage value or interest in circumstances where: - (a) rehabilitation is an appropriate primary conservation treatment for the property; - (b) the adaptation will involve minimal changes, or no change, to the property's characterdefining elements; - (c) the proposed re-use represents an appropriate and sustainable use for the property; and - (d) the proposed re-use is compatible with adjacent land uses. - 12.
-Council will use site plan control, or any other means at its disposal, to ensure that redevelopment projects protect and preserve significant architectural details and features that have been identified as heritage attributes or as having cultural heritage value or interest. - 13.
+The Township will encourage the adaptive re-use of properties with cultural heritage value or interest in circumstances where: - (a) rehabilitation is an appropriate primary conservation treatment for the property; - (b) the adaptation will involve minimal changes, or no change, to the property's characterdefining elements; - (c) the proposed re-use represents an appropriate and sustainable use for the property; and - (d) the proposed re-use is compatible with adjacent land uses. - 12.
+The Township will use site plan control, or any other means at its disposal, to ensure that redevelopment projects protect and preserve significant architectural details and features that have been identified as heritage attributes or as having cultural heritage value or interest. - 13.
 New buildings and structures in an existing built-up area shall be designed to ensure that they complement and are compatible with the character of the surrounding area.